 At the Wellington Eye Centre, we have state of the art cross-linking equipment which means it is possible to customise the cross-linking treatment to your eye, treating the weaker parts of your cornea.
 To find out more contact the clinic and organise a consultation today.

 Even after cross-linking treatment glasses and contact lenses may be needed to correct the vision.

 The Wellington Eye Centre also performs Keraring surgery to help improve keratonic patients vision.
 Kerarings are small inserts that flatten the cornea and can help improve a patient’s vision.
 To find out if you are suitable for kerarings, contact us and organise a consultation with our team today.

 In severe cases of keratoconus a corneal graft surgery may be needed.
 This is usually performed as a last step when there are no other treatment options for the eye.

 Costs vary depending on which treatment is being performed.
 A full cost sheet for your individual treatment will be given to you after your consultation.
 If you have health insurance there is the potential that they will cover some of these treatments depending on your condition.

 More Eye Conditions

-Our eye experts have compiled extensive information on other eye conditions, with a range of treatment options from Laser Eye Surgery, Non-Laser Eye Surgery and alternatives.
+Our eye experts have compiled extensive information on other eye conditions.
 Read more about: